BVI extending the ability to reseal foreign grants of probate and administration in the territory to numerous other jurisdictions

 The simplified procedure itself is set out in the BVI’s Supreme Court Non-Contentious Probate Rules (the ‘Probate Rules’) which were made pursuant to both section 7 of the Resealing Act and section 17 of the UK Supreme Court Order 1967 (SI 1967 No. 223).
 The Probate Rules provide, amongst other things, that significantly fewer documents than would be needed for the purposes of a fresh application for a grant of representation need to be filed with the court and that only one newspaper advertisement need be taken out, thereby expediting the process.

-A comprehensive new Probate (Resealing) Act has now been introduced which will replace the earlier statute.
-This reform is being made since provisions of the latter are quite limited and do not enable grants issued, say, from the many other English common law jurisdictions which are not regarded as belonging to the Crown to be released in the BVI.
-It is not for instance currently possible to reseal in the BVI grants which have been issued by the authorities in India, Singapore, South Africa or (unless the grant was issued prior to 1 July 1997) Hong Kong.
-Nor until the new reforms take effect is it currently possible to reseal US or Channel Islands grants in the Territory.
+A comprehensive new Probate (Resealing) Act has now been enacted which replaces the earlier statute.
+This reform has been made since provisions of the latter were quite limited and did not enable grants issued, say, from the many other English common law jurisdictions which were not regarded as belonging to the Crown to be resealed in the BVI.
+It was not for instance previously possible to reseal in the BVI grants which had been issued by the authorities in India, Singapore, South Africa or (unless the grant was issued prior to 1 July 1997) Hong Kong.
+Nor until the new reforms took effect was it possible to reseal US or Channel Islands grants in the Territory.

 Review by STEP’s Trust and Succession Law Review Committee

 The Trust and Succession Law Review Committee of the BVI Branch of the Society or Trust and Estate Practitioners (STEP) considered the prevailing legislation in a number of jurisdictions and, in particular, that in the United Kingdom and those common law jurisdictions with which the BVI competes for the provision of financial services.